-Only the parish clerk & assistant, facilities manager and chairman of the council can access our CCTV footage.
+Only the parish clerk and chairman of the council can access our CCTV footage.

 All staff, including temporary and contractors, and Members are responsible for complying with this policy.

 The council is a Data Controller for the purposes of data protection legislation.